leviceccato/clarity/README.md

 #### Entity
 Entity package holds all Entity files and their constructor.
 Entities are a collection of Components with varying data.
 They make up all things in the game.

-#### Sprites
+#### WIP
-Contains all Aseprite and GIMP files for creating sprites.
+Contains all WIP files, such as for creating sprites.
+The subfolders should match corresponding folders in the Asset package.

 #### System
 System package holds all systems and their constructor.
 Systems will runs their logic on all Entities that have the required Components.

-#### Translations
-Translation files.
-All text in the game is translated and are stored as keys in JSON files within this folder.

 #### Utility
 A utility package for various helpers used across multiple packages.